blevesearch/blevesearch.github.io-hugo/content/docs/Token-Filters.md

 The n-gram token filter computes n-grams from each input token.
 There are two parameters, the minimum and maximum n-gram length.

+### Porter Stemmer

+The porter stemmer filter applies the Porter Stemming Algorithm to the input tokens.

+### Shingle

+The Shingle filter computes multi-token shingles from the input token stream.
+For example, the token stream `the quick brown fox` when configured with a shingle minimum and maximum length of 2 would produce the tokens `the quick`, `quick brown` and `brown fox`.

 ### Stemmer

 The stemmer token filter takes input terms and applies a [stemming](http://en.wikipedia.org/wiki/Stemming) process to them.